orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

 **Benefits:**
 - **Project**
-  - Getting best practices to be followed in the Kern Hospital in Bakersfield
+  - Paves the way for data-driven research on IPP LARC procedures in California, empowering clinicians to do advocacy, policymakers to allocate resources in a targeted way, and resident physicians to measure the impact of their QI projects.
 - **People**
   - Adds to Rhonda’s public coding portfolio
   - Develops Iris’s project management skills and experience
-  - Teaches Dr. Franks how to do research with this data source
+  - Supports Dr. Franks in her research and advocacy interests
 - **Organization:**
-  - Provides a use case for the synthetic patient database
+  - Provides a first use case for the synthetic patient database
   - Helps strengthen the relationship between Orchid and Dr. Franks

 **Costs:**
 - Our time
 - $4 per month for server use

-**Budget needed:**
-- N/A (For now)

 # Scope and Exclusion

 **In-Scope:**
 - Create the report
 - Write the code
-- Other in-scope items (optional):

 **Out-of-Scope:**
 - Obtaining the real data